groue/GRMustache/Guides/runtime.md

                                                  error:NULL];
 ```

-If you do not care about compatibility, you can simply use the `count` property of NSArray: GRMustache will not render the section if it returns zero (see false sections above):
+If you do not care about compatibility, you can simply use the `count` property of NSArray, and use the fact that GRMustache considers zero numbers as false:

 ```objc
 NSArray *friends = ...;